palantus/d365-bp-manager/README.md

 # Best Practices manager for D365

-This is a graphical terminal app written in rust, that enables you to get an overview of the output from the last BP-check and write justifications.
+This is a graphical terminal app written in Rust, that enables you to get an overview of the output from the last BP-check and write justifications.

 ## Screenshots